ScilifelabDataCentre/data.scilifelab.se/content/services/fairstorage.md

 </div>

 <div class="bg-light-gray border rounded py-2 px-4 my-3 fst-italic">
-<b>Apply for the 2023 Round now to get access to FAIR Storage</b>.
-The round is open until 31st December 2023, a new round will open in 2024.
+<b>Apply for the 2024 Round now to get access to FAIR Storage</b>.
+The round is open until 31st December 2024, and applications can be made at any time.
 </div>

 ## About SciLifeLab FAIR Storage